 Eliminate Camera Motion

-When taking a clear picture with slow shutter speed, you may experience a camera shake.
+When taking a clear picture with a slow shutter speed, you may experience a camera shake.
 In such a situation, using a tripod is recommended.

 Use External Light Source When Needed